Evidence for eccentricity in the population of binary black holes observed by LIGO-Virgo-KAGRA: Zero-noise synthetic-data and real events

 The range of Bayes factors is again due to using different glitch mitigation algorithms.
 One needs to interpret the $\log_{10} \mathcal{B}_{\text{EAS/QCNRP}}$ with caution since eccentricity and precession are not the only differences between \texttt{SEOBRv4EHM} and \texttt{NRSur7dq4}.
 In particular, the underlying quasi-circular model of \texttt{SEOBNRv4EHM} is different from \texttt{NRSur7dq4}.
 Nonetheless, there is evidence of eccentricity irrespective of the spin-precessing waveform model used.
 Despite the eccentric aligned-spin hypothesis being preferred over the quasi-circular spin-precessing hypothesis, we do not exclude the possibility that GW200129 is spin-precessing (it could be both eccentric and spin-precessing).

 As another check if spin-precession can mimic the eccentricity in this event, we also perform injections of the maximum likelihood waveform of \texttt{NRSur7dq4} and recover with \texttt{SEOBNRv4EHM} (and vice versa).
-We conclude that with these parameters, injected precession cannot mimic the effect of eccentricity.
+We conclude for the maximum likelihood parameters of this event, injected precession cannot mimic the effect of eccentricity.
 Additionally, injected eccentricity does not mimic the effect of precession.
 The result of this systematics study can be seen in Fig.~\ref{fig:cross_injections} in Appendix \ref{sec:cross_injections}.

 Since \texttt{SEOBNRv4EHM} is preferred over \texttt{NRSur7dq4} this has important implications for the kick velocity of this event.
 In particular, Ref. \cite{Varma:2022pld} showed evidence for a measurable kick velocity in GW200129.
 However, when using an eccentric aligned-spin model the evidence for a measurable kick velocity substantially decreases (see Fig.~\ref{fig:kick_velocity} and the discussion in Appendix \ref{sec:kick_velocity}).